-- Induction due to lightning.
+- induction due to lightning;

-- Direct lightning stroke.
+- direct lightning strike;

-- Induction by electric traction systems.
+- induction by electric traction systems;

-- Power cross/direct contact.
+- power cross or direct contact;

-- Induction and earth potential rise (EPR) from power systems.
+- induction and earth potential rise (EPR) from power systems.

-All of these phenomena lead to the appearance of overvoltages on the affected system.
+All of these phenomena lead to the appearance of overvoltages in the system affected.
 The overvoltages may be transient (surges) or, in the case of long-term induction, can occur almost continuously.